 When I couldn’t go, there was a pang for a summer tradition missed.
 I remember Glastonbury kicking off when I lived in Crouch End, London, as a student.
 I wheeled the dilapidated television out into the garden, made a makeshift tent and smoked herbal fags in the back garden in an attempt to get back to ‘that place’.
 It sounds like pure fucking madness in hindsight, but at the time, it felt so good; it felt connected, it felt like I was still a part of it, even when I was nowhere near it.

 There is nothing like the freedom of the festival experience.
 I’m not going to pretend it hasn’t changed over the last twenty or so years, but then so have I. And in recent times, we have been invited into the ‘other side’ – the VIP area.
 Clean toilets!
 Food and clothes and makeup and massages on demand.
 Hairdressers to sort out your festival barnet.
 Free food and booze at every turn and celebrities sitting on blow up armchairs through the corner of each eye.
 It’s not the same – in some ways it’s better and in some ways worse.
-My husband found himself asking Pixie Lott to pour him a drink at 3am out of the VIP bar one year; I stopped a Sugababe from` garrotting herself on a tent rope another.
+My husband found himself asking Pixie Lott to pour him a drink at 3am out of the VIP bar one year; I stopped a Sugababe from`garrotting herself on a tent rope another.

 We’ve since been to festivals that I barely recognise as a ‘festival’.
 One last year, in the Cotswolds, had a Joules store and a stand selling safaris.
 I shit you not.
 There were kids wearing white dresses and Neff doing demonstrations for a sliding door oven.
 At one point, I nearly ran the kids in their camping trolley into Holly Willoughby’s legs.
 I had to check that I hadn’t accidentally fallen into Chipping Norton’s Village Fete.
 And then the heavens opened, and we were all brought to the basic reality of being at the peril of the weather in an open field, as we huddled into Riverford Organic’s tent (and they kindly fed us on freebies while the storm raged).

 Rightly or wrongly, I have no intention of stopping.
 Festivals are in my blood, they make up my DNA.
-Come May, I crave that heady breeze in the air, of smoke, sweat amongst a grassy scent and the overriding smell of festival bogs.
+Come May, I crave that heady breeze in the air, of smoke and dust in the warm air, sweat amongst a grassy scent and the overriding smell of festival bogs.
 The experience, since having kids, has changed beyond recognition; there’s no visit to the legal high stall for ‘room odorizer’ to assist with the weekend’s proclivities.
 These days a crafty fag when the kids are occupied is as rock and roll as it gets.
 We’ve no intention of leaving them at home; we want them to feel the headiness of the festival adventure, of watching live music, of the mass of people collectively together, and of safely sinking into their sleeping bags at the end of an exhausting day.

 Next month, we are off to Latitude.
 We might spend half the day on carousels and the Helter Skelter now, dipping in and out of kids activities; perhaps swimming in the open lake, and spending the rest of the day working out loo v ice cream stalls with a brief visit to stock up at the bar (don’t worry.
 The kids are sitting on wine boxes in the camping trolley; I’m not completely past it) – but come sundown, we tuck them into their wagon.
 Blankets, cushions, lights under a canopy, we wheel them towards the main stage, with ear muffs on, where we lose ourselves for a precious hour into our youth and festival experience, and they fall asleep surrounded by love, the fresh breeze on their faces, and Mumford and Sons playing in the background.